apify/actor-legacy-phantomjs-crawler/README.md

     </tr>
     <tr>
         <td id="context-saveCookies"><code>saveCookies([cookies]) </code></td>
-        <td>Saves current cookies of the current PhantomJS browser to the actor task's
+        <td>Saves the current cookies of the current PhantomJS browser to the actor task's
         <a href="#cookies">Initial cookies</a> setting.
         All subsequently started PhantomJS processes will use these cookies.
         For example, this is useful for storing a login.